-Figure 16a compares the query latency of GRAPHZEPPELIN, Aspen, and Terrace on the kron17 stream where connectivity queries are issued every 10% of the way through the stream.
+Figure 18a compares the query latency of GRAPHZEPPELIN, Aspen, and Terrace on the kron17 stream where connectivity queries are issued as graph density increases during the stream.
 In this experiment GRAPHZEPPELIN used small 400-byte leaf-only buffers, enough space for 100 stream updates.
-At the beginning of the stream, when the graph is sparser, both Aspen and Terrace answer queries more quickly than GRAPHZEPPELIN.
+When the graph is sparser, both Aspen and Terrace answer queries more quickly than GRAPHZEPPELIN.
 As the stream progresses and the graph becomes denser, GRAPHZEPPELIN's query time stays constant while Aspen's and Terrace's increase.
-By 70% of the way through the stream GRAPHZEPPELIN is fastest.
-Even with GRAPHZEPPELIN's small buffer size its ingestion rate was 3.95 million per second, twice as fast as Aspen and almost 100 times faster than Terrace.
+By 30% density, GRAPHZEPPELIN is faster than Aspen, though Terrace remains the fastest.
+Even with GRAPHZEPPELIN's small buffer size its ingestion rate was 3.95 million updates per second, three as fast as Aspen and almost six times faster than Terrace (until Terrace exceeds RAM size and slows drastically).

-Figure 16b compares the query latency of GRAPHZEPPELIN and Aspen when RAM is limited to 12GiB, forcing both systems to store part of their data structures on disk.
+Figure 18b compares the query latency of GRAPHZEPPELIN and Aspen when RAM is limited to 12GiB, forcing both systems to store part of their data structures on disk.
 Terrace ingests too slowly given only 12GiB of RAM to be included in the experiment.
-In this experiment GRAPHZEPPELIN used 8.3 KB leaf-only buffers (onetenth of sketch size).
+In this experiment GRAPHZEPPELIN used 8.3 KB leaf-only buffers (one-tenth of sketch size).
 GRAPHZEPPELIN takes 24 seconds to perform queries regardless of graph density.
 Aspen's queries are fast until the graph is too dense to fit in RAM; its last query takes 142 seconds, five times slower than GRAPHZEPPELIN.
 Notably, GRAPHZEPPELIN maintains an ingestion rate of 4.15 million updates per second, 46 times faster than Aspen.
 Both systems spend the majority of time on insertions, where GRAPHZEPPELIN's advantages come through.